surtarso/ASAPCabinetFE/UserManual.md

 >[!IMPORTANT]
 > This app expects you to organize your VPX tables in their own unique separate folders.

->[!NOTE]
-> If you want to know more about setting up the propper folder structure for VPX, please read my [wiki](https://github.com/surtarso/vpx-gui-tools/wiki/Visual-Pinball-X-on-Debian-Linux#Structure).

 By default, the app looks for media files (images, audio and video) inside each table's folder:

 ![image](https://github.com/user-attachments/assets/e78f6296-c7fa-42cb-a966-93815370aafd)